 Although at first the price may not seem cheap you should bear in mind what visiting every attraction and traveling in the city would cost you without the card and without the public transportation addon.
 That’s why I think the Stockholm Pass is worth its money to get the best experience possible when discovering the fascinating city of Stockholm.

-Pro-tip: if you buy it online and add the public transportation card you’d be able to travel without spending more money since your landing at Arlanda using the cheapest way of traveling between Arlanda airport and Stockholm center that I explained.
+Pro-tip: if you buy it online and add the public transportation card you will be able to travel without spending more money since your landing at Arlanda using the cheapest way of traveling between Arlanda airport and Stockholm center that I explained.